k-urtica/release-viewer/README.md

 ## ✨ Key Features

+- **Dashboard-Style Layout**: Clean sidebar navigation with easy access to pinned repositories, recently viewed repositories, and feedback links for streamlined workflow.
 - **Release List**: Chronological view of all releases, with infinite scroll, tags, pre-release/beta identification, and direct GitHub links.
 - **Release Details**: Beautiful Markdown rendering, with support for links, images, and code snippets.
 - **Smart Search & Navigation**:
   - Search by `owner/repo`, full GitHub URL, or npm package name (with suggestions in 'package-name → owner/repo' format).
   - UI avoids confusion even when multiple packages point to the same repository.
-  - Quick access to search history and popular repositories.
+  - Quick access to pinned repositories and search history directly from the sidebar.
   - Direct repository links and URL synchronization for sharing.
-- **Modern UX**: Responsive, mobile-friendly, dark/light mode, fast navigation, skeleton loading, and real-time error handling.
+- **Modern UX**: Responsive, mobile-friendly, dark/light mode with refined color scheme, fast navigation, skeleton loading, custom scrollbar styling, and real-time error handling.

 ## 💡 How to Use

 1. **Enter a Repository**:
-   - Use `owner/repo` (e.g., `microsoft/vscode`), a full GitHub URL, or an npm package name to get suggestions.
+   - Use the sidebar search to enter `owner/repo` (e.g., `microsoft/vscode`), a full GitHub URL, or an npm package name to get suggestions.
+2. **Pin Your Favorites**:
+   - Pin frequently accessed repositories for quick access from the sidebar.
-2. **Browse Releases**:
+3. **Browse Releases**:
    - Releases load automatically with infinite scroll.
-3. **View Details**:
+4. **View Details**:
    - Click a release to see full notes and metadata.
-4. **Quick Access**:
+5. **Quick Access**:
-   - Use search history or popular repositories for fast navigation.
+   - Use the sidebar to access pinned repositories, recently viewed repositories, and search history for fast navigation.

 ### Tips

+- Pin your most-used repositories to the sidebar for instant access
 - Bookmark/share direct URLs (e.g., `/repo/microsoft/vscode`)
-- Your recent searches are saved for convenience
+- Your recent searches and viewed repositories are saved for convenience
-- Try popular repositories to explore the tool
-- Works great on phones and tablets
+- Works great on phones and tablets with responsive sidebar design

 ## 🛠️ Tech Stack

-- **Nuxt 4**
+- **Nuxt v4**
 - **TypeScript**
-- **NuxtUI v3** (semantic theming)
+- **NuxtUI v4**
 - **Tailwind CSS**
-- **Cloudflare** (hosting)
+- **Cloudflare Workers**

 ## ⚡ Performance & Caching